Product · Workstation / Light Crane Systems

 Track materialsCold-rolled high-strength steel · anodised aluminium alloy

-StandardsAS 1418.1 · AS 1418.3 · ISO compliant · AS/NZS 3000 (electrical)
+StandardsAS 1418.1 · AS 1418.3 · AS 2550

-Push force at rated load (manual operation)
+Push force at rated load

-125 kg1.0 – 1.3 kgf0.5 – 1.0 kgf
+125 kg1.0 – 2.0 kgf≤ 1 kgf

 Drive options

-• Manual push — standard for smaller cells; relies on the low track friction to keep operator effort low.
+• Manual push: standard for smaller cells; relies on the low track friction to keep operator effort low.

-• Electric drive (frequency-conversion / VFD) — recommended above 1 t MRC or above 7.5 m track spacing.
+• Electric drive (frequency-conversion / VFD): recommended above 1 t MRC or above 7.5 m track spacing.
 Smooth start/stop, accurate positioning, lower brake wear.

 • Power supply: festoon cable or sliding contact (conductor) bar.